palinkas-jo-reggelt/hMailServer-Firewall-Ban/readme.md

 netsh advfirewall set allprofiles logging filename "C:\scripts\hmailserver\fwban\pfirewall.log" netsh advfirewall set allprofiles logging droppedconnections enable
 ```
 You may need to edit this with Group Policy Editor.
+You may also need to give NT SERVICE\MPSSVC full control permissions on the folder the log resides in or the log may not automatically roll over after reaching maximum size.
+See here: https://serverfault.com/a/859949
 8) Create scheduled task to run every 5 minutes with action:
 ```powershell -executionpolicy bypass -File C:\scripts\checkstate\hmsFirewallBan.ps1```
 !!!
 TASK MUST BE RUN WITH HIGHEST PRIVILEGES !!!
 Or powershell will fail to create/delete firewall rules on grounds of permissions.